 Setting powder can be applied all over your face to set your makeup.
 Apply a thin layer and slowly build up to the coverage that you want.

-If you have dry skin, opt for one of these setting powders for dry skin.
-Also if you have dry skin, I recommend skipping setting powder on the very dry areas.
+If you have dry skin, opt for one of these finishing powders for dry skin.
+Also if you have dry skin, a clever setting powder hack is to skip applying powder on the very dry areas.
 I skip the powder around my nose and stick to the T-zone.
-See more setting powder hacks here.

 What is Setting Spray

 Eventhough the idea of setting spray is to keep your makeup from moving, there are many different setting sprays that have different benefits and target different needs.
 Some are hydrating, some are mattifying, some are glowing, some have skincare benefits…you get the gist!
-My personal favorite is the Urban Decay All Nighter Setting Spray, but check out my review on the best setting sprays to find one for your skin and needs.
+My personal favorite at the moment is the Urban Decay All Nighter Setting Spray.

-For those who wonder if a setting spray really helps keep the makeup on longer and better, let me reassure you it makes an absolutely huge difference!
+For those who are sceptical that a setting spray can really help keep the makeup on longer and better, let me reassure you it makes an absolutely huge difference!
 Instead of topping up my makeup midday, setting spray keeps it from moving all day.
 And that includes my mascara and eyeliner on my oily eyelids!

 How to Apply Setting Spray